-waiv conc polic e Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers or the provider responsibilities when participants self-administer medications, including (if applicable) policies are provider administration by non-medical waiver provider personnel.
-State laws, regulations, and these referenced in the specification are available to CMS upon request through the Medicaid agency or the ating agency (if applicable). iii.
-Med lication Error Reporting.
-Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
-Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
-Specify the types of medication errors that providers are required to record: of w e Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance aiver providers in the administration of medications to waiver participants and how monitoring is performed its frequency.
+ii.
+State Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Quality Improvement: Health and Welfare
+iii.
+Medication Error Reporting.
+Select one of the following:

+Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
+Complete the following three items:

+(a) Specify state agency (or agencies) to which errors are reported:

+(b) Specify the types of medication errors that providers are required to record:

+(c) Specify the types of medication errors that providers must report to the state:

+Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

+Specify the types of medication errors that providers are required to record:

+iv.
+State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.

+Appendix G: Participant Safeguards Quality Improvement: Health and Welfare a.
+Methods for Discovery: Health and Welfare a.
+Sub-assurance: The state demonstrates on an ongoing basis that it identifies, addresses and seeks to prevent instances of abuse, neglect, exploitation and unexplained death.
+(Performance measures in this sub-assurance include all Appendix G performance measures for waiver actions submitted before June 1, 2014.)